pr0f3ss/SHA/README.md

 # SHA512
 C++ implementation of the SHA512 hashing algorithm.
+Requires the message to be of size < size_t bytes.

 ## Usage
 ```c++